dhirajabrandzzy/larapush-status/SETUP.md

 2. Monitor the deployment logs to ensure everything is working
 3. Set up monitoring or alerts for failed deployments if needed

+For any issues, check the deployment logs first - they contain detailed information about what's happening during each deployment.